RadicalTeapot/js13k-starter/README.md

 ## To do

 - Finish the types definitions for JS13K-ECS
+- Finish the types definitions for TinyMusic
-- Add types definitions for TinyMusic and either Kontra or TinyCanvas (depending on the used one)
+- Add types definitions for either Kontra or TinyCanvas (depending on the used one)